 Create a Gallery Wall

 A gallery wall featuring Gothic-inspired frames and art can personalize the space and add visual interest.
+For more inspiration, explore various picture frame ideas for your wall.

 Add Decorative Walls

 Consider decorative walls with patterned wallpapers or stone textures.
 These can add depth and interest, enhancing the overall Gothic theme.
+To complete the dramatic dining space, explore some creative round table cloth ideas that complement your new backdrop.

 Use Gothic Decor Accents